AdobeDocs/analytics-platform.en/help/analysis-workspace/templates/use-templates.md

 >[!CONTEXTUALHELP]
 >id="cja_template_desc_site_sections"
->title="Site Sections template"
+>title="View the most popular or highest performing sections of your site."
->abstract="View the most popular or highest performing sections of your site. <br/>**This can help you** better understand which sections of your site are the most visited.<br>**Based on what you learn, you might** do any number of things, like assess which products or services that you provide generate the most interest.<br/>This template uses the Site Section dimension and the Visits metric."
+>abstract="**This can help you** better understand which sections of your site are the most visited.<br>**Based on what you learn, you might** do any number of things, like assess which products or services that you provide generate the most interest.<br/>This template uses the Site Section dimension and the Visits metric."

 <!-- markdownlint-enable MD034 -->